 The pesticides located in each estate are stored safely in accordance with Occupational Safety and Health Act 1994.
 They are in locked stores with limited access to keys.
-The stores are secure - there is plan in place to build two new stores to ensure all controls are centralised and that mixing area, storage areas and areas for washing overalls are provided in one location to reduce double handling.
+The stores are secure - one new store has already been built with another planned for construction shortly to ensure all controls are centralised and that mixing area, storage areas and areas for washing overalls are provided in one location to reduce double handling.
 There are also washing facilities in place for pesticide handlers in case of emergencies.
 All chemical containers which are not recycled into the field for use with pre-mix of pesticides are triple-rinsed and then pierced and stored in the scheduled waste store.